hed-hog/docs/docs/tutorial/module-development.md

 hedhog add <your-module>
 ```

-This command is going to add the created module to your Hedhog project, creating the tables in database and inserting data (you can check more details about `hedhog add` command [**here**](docs/cli/add)).
+This command is going to add the created module to your Hedhog project, creating the tables in database and inserting data.

 Finally, you can run `npm run preinstall` on the project root, and test it!